Quick History (because some of this is in my memoir, duh.)

 - Relate my A-ha! moments that have led me to joy (or at least less bitterness) and that others may learn from, or be reminded of if they already knew, those smarty pants!

 - Promote politically incorrect okayness, because society is ridiculous and if our intention is love and if we can laugh at it all then we might just survive this journey.
 (Plus, laughing feels good and releases oxytocin, which is the same chemical that our bodies release when we hug someone or have an orgasm and since I. Am.
 Still.
-Single. then laughing is my consolation prize, damn it.)
+Single. then laughing is my consolation prize.)
 Lighten up, people! (<– Meant with love.)